yard

 Learn exactly when to water indoor and outdoor plants so roots drink deeply, leaves stay healthy, and soil stays in the ideal moisture range instead of staying soggy or bone dry.

-Once you understand how roots drink and how fast soil dries, you can build a simple routine that fits your schedule.
-This guide shows when to water in the morning or evening, how timing shifts in heat waves, and what to do differently for lawns, veggies, and houseplants.
+Once you understand how roots drink and how fast soil dries, you can build a simple routine that fits your schedule; this guide shows when to water in the morning or evening, how timing shifts in heat waves, and what to do differently for lawns, veggies, and houseplants.

 water_dropWhy Timing Matters More Than You Think